 Window niches

-Outdoor terraces, stairs and facades from sandstone can be cleaned from lichens and algae using bleach.
-For this purpose, mix equal parts of bleach and water and apply the solution on the stone.
-Leave it there for 30 minutes and then rinse with a hose and brush.
-Do not use a high-pressure water stream as you may damage the stone.
+When dealing with outdoor terraces, stairs, and facades made of sandstone, bleach can be used to clean lichens and algae.
+Mix equal parts of bleach and water, and apply the solution on sandstone surface.
+Leave it there for 30 minutes, and then rinse with a hose and brush.
+Avoid using high-pressure water streams, as they may damage the stone.